Carhop

 A carhop is a waiter or waitress who brings fast food to people in their cars at drive-in restaurants.
 Carhops usually work on foot but sometimes use roller skates, as depicted in movies such as American Graffiti and television shows such as Happy Days.
-Carhops have long been associated with hot rods.
+Carhops have long been associated with hot rods and 1950s pop culture.

 The first carhops appeared in 1921 when automobiles were beginning to be a common sight in Dallas, Texas.
 Two men, a businessman named J.G.
 Kirby and a physician named R.W.
 Jackson, decided to take advantage of the fact that many people owned cars and more were coming.
 They realized that many of the drivers would rather not get out of their cars to eat.
 They opened a restaurant called the Pig Stand, which had male carhops from its inception.
-The A&W corporate website actually claims to have opened the first carhop restaurant in 1923, just two years after the Pig Stand initiated carhops.
+The A&W Restaurants corporate website actually claims to have opened the first carhop restaurant in 1923, just two years after the Pig Stand initiated carhops.
 The term itself, a play on the word "bellhop", was not used in print until 1937.

-Women soon replaced male carhops during World War II, because most American men left their jobs to join the military and restaurants quickly discovered that a pretty girl sold more food.
-This declined in the late 1940s and 1950s, when men returned to the civilian workforce and pretty girls were seen as having an adverse effect of attracting loiterers.
+Women soon replaced male carhops during World War II, because many American men left their jobs to join the military, and restaurant owners discovered that attractive women could increase sales revenue.
+Employment of women declined in the late 1940s and 1950s, when men returned to the civilian workforce.
+Female carhops also faced safety concerns including attracting loiterers to the restaurants.